onedata/onedata-documentation/docs/user-guide/onedatafs.md

 * `cli_args` — any other Oneclient command line arguments can be passed as a value of this argument as a single string, e.g. `'--storage-timeout=120 --storage-helper-thread-count=20`

-Refer to the [Oneclient options][11] documentation for more details.
+Refer to the [Oneclient options][oneclient options] documentation for more details.

 ### Advanced usage